erichVK5/KicadModuleToGEDA/README.md

 sizes.
 This has been found to be useful for generating families of seven, sixteen or fourteen segment LED displays, for example.
-- magnification and translation applies to silk screen arcs, circles, lines, and also pads drawn on the copper as drawn line elements
+- magnification and translation applies to silk screen arcs, circles, lines, text and also pads drawn on the copper as drawn line elements
 - pins and pads can be translated but magnification does not affect them
 - users can specify a minimum via/pin drill size during conversion
 - Text on the silk layer has now been implemented, using the free Hershey stroked font, rendered as line segments on the silkscreen layer, based on the text field descriptors in the Kicad module.
-Rotated text is not yet supported.
+- Rotated text with rotation in decidegrees as specified by the kicad module is now supported.
+- Text should scale satisfactorily with footprint magnification as well.

 Deliberate omissions due to a lack of PCB equivalents:

 - 3D rendering information is ignored - aka "3D Wings" files.
-- Very rudimentary support has been implemented for rotated pads/pins, i.e. rotation is made modulo 90 degrees, and similarly, only rudimentary support for rotated text alignments, since Kicad supports arbitrary element rotation in the module definition, but PCB does not.
+- Very rudimentary support has been implemented for rotated pads/pins, i.e. rotation is made modulo 90 degrees, however, rendering of decidegree specified rotation for drawn text elements has been implemented (Kicad supports arbitrary element rotation in the module definition, but PCB does not).
 - bezier curves can be defined in an s-file module definition, but any such definitions will be ignored by the KicadModuleToGEDA utility.

 Known issues: